ethereum/staking-deposit-cli/README.md

 `deposit-cli` is a tool for creating [EIP-2335 format](https://eips.ethereum.org/EIPS/eip-2335) BLS12-381 keystores and a corresponding `deposit_data*.json` file for [Ethereum Staking Launchpad](https://github.com/ethereum/staking-launchpad).

+It is based on the [Eth2.0 `deposit-cli` tool](https://github.com/ethereum/eth2.0-deposit-cli) with minor adaptations made for the LUKSO network.

 - **Warning: Please generate your keystores on your own safe, completely offline device.**
 - **Warning: Please backup your mnemonic, keystores, and password securely.**